red-axe/am-editor/docs/api/command.md

 ### `queryEnabled`

-Query whether there is a command to enable the specified plug-in
+Query whether there is a command to enable the specified plugin

 ```ts
 queryEnabled(name: string): boolean;